Adri van Tiggelen

 Adrianus Andreas "Adri" van Tiggelen (born 16 June 1957) is a retired Dutch footballer who played as a left back.

-His career in football was intimately connected to Sparta Rotterdam, in which he began as a professional footballer, going on to manage the side in several categories and capacities, but he also played with success in Belgium for Anderlecht.
+His career in football was intimately connected to Sparta Rotterdam, in which he began as a professional footballer, going on to manage the side in several categories and capacities, but he also played with great success in Belgium for Anderlecht.

 Van Tiggelen appeared nearly 60 times for the Netherlands, representing the nation at the 1990 World Cup and two European Championships, being a starter in the team that won Euro 1988.

 Club career

 Born in Oud-Beijerland, South Holland, van Tiggelen – nicknamed "De Spijker" (nail) – started his professional career with Sparta Rotterdam, making his Eredivisie debut on 30 August 1978, in a 1–0 home in against neighbours Feyenoord.
 During his five-year spell at the club, he was an undisputed starter, also finding the net every season (for a total of 13 league goals).

 In 1983, van Tiggelen signed with fellow league side FC Groningen and remained there for three years, managing to again maintain top level status in every season.
 Afterwards, he had his first abroad experience, as he joined R.S.C.
 Anderlecht in neighbouring Belgium, where he also appeared regularly (as first-choice).

 Aged 34, van Tiggelen returned to his own country, moving to PSV Eindhoven.
 The veteran marker still managed to collect nearly 100 official appearances, playing 26 games as the side won the 1991–92 national championship.
 He saw out his career at 38, after one season – and again in the top division – with Dordrecht'90; his last game ended 5–1, at home against FC Volendam.

 Van Tiggelen then returned to his first club, mainly serving as assistant manager and youth trainer.
 In 2005, he had his first head coach experience, and finished the season in the second position, helping Sparta return to the first division.

 The second spell as head manager – still with Sparta – occurred in late 2007, following the dismissal of Gert Aandewiel.
 Subsequently, van Tiggelen was part of Foeke Booy's coaching staff.